Reed Hastings Stepping Down Is a Useful Reminder That Distribution Is Not the Same as Dependence

 How much concentration is too much?

 If one channel drives more than half of revenue, you have real dependence.
-If one channel drives 70 percent or more, the business is exposed, and if it drives 80 percent or more, a disruption becomes a serious threat.
-The exact number matters less than the direction, though, because a business with rising concentration is getting more fragile even if sales are up.
+At 70 percent or more, the business is exposed, and at 80 percent or more, a disruption becomes a serious threat.
+The exact number matters less than the trend, because rising concentration makes a business more fragile even when sales are up.

 Can a store be too diversified?